containers/podman/docs/tutorials/remote_client.md

 system as a user with privileges to the varlink socket (more on this later).

 ## Building the remote client
-At this time, the remote-client is not being packaged for any distribution.
+At this time, the Podman remote-client is not being packaged for any distribution.
 It must be built from source.
 To set up your build environment, see [Installation notes](https://github.com/containers/libpod/blob/master/install.md) and follow the section [Building from scratch](https://github.com/containers/libpod/blob/master/install.md#building-from-scratch).
 Once you can successfully build the regular Podman binary, you can now build the remote-client.